zhiwei2017/Hackintosh-Asus-B660i-12700F-Sapphire-6600xt/README.md

 1. Check `https://dortania.github.io/OpenCore-Install-Guide/`_ for making MacOS installation USB drive.
 2. In the section of **Config**, use the provided EFI to replace the one from USB drive.
-3. Replace the default wireless card intel AX201 with BCM94360Z3.
+3. Replace the default WIFI/Bluetooth card intel AX201 with Broadcom BCM94360Z3.
 4. Connect all the hardware components.
 5. Check the section of **Installation** to install MacOS in your new PC.